Architecture of Valencia, Spain

 Valencia is now the third-largest city in Spain, just behind Madrid and Barcelona.
 Renowned for its beaches, cuisine, and architecture, the city is among Spain’s top destinations.
 Valencia is home to some incredible works of modern architecture, such as the City of Arts and Sciences, a massive building complex that was designed by Santiago Calatrava.

-Its not until the mid 13th century that some of Valencia’s most impressive architectural sites came to be.
+It was not until the mid-13th century that some of Valencia’s most impressive architectural sites came to be.
 The Spanish Kingdom of Aragon built many important structures within the city, including a Gothic Cathedral and a new fortified wall.
 The wall was one of the strongest in Europe, with 12 different gates, two of which still remain.
-The Gothic Age was a time of growth and prosperity for the city, and that’s very apparent when examing the cities various Gothic Buildings.
+The Gothic Age was a time of growth and prosperity for the city, and that’s very apparent when examining the city’s various Gothic Buildings.

 Maps Data: Google, © 2021 CNES / Inst.
 Geogr.
 Nacional